home

 The shaped anode plates leave a tubular hole for the cathode assembly.
 The anode plate fins clamp round support rods for stability.
 Mica top and bottom plates complete the construction.

 As well as 3 pin bases these small signal diodes were also held in plastic housings similar to fuse holders.
-The valve would push horizontally into the clips at both ends of the B3G valve holder.
+The valve would push down into the base clips and then moved horizontally to engage the anode.
+A direct vertical push on all connections could break the glass to metal seals..

 Pin Connections